 Coating thickness measurement: essential measuring method for a wide range of applications

 Our heart beats for testing surfaces, especially for coating thickness measurement.
 In this area, we are one of the world's leading manufacturers and look back on a long and successful history.
 Our products are exclusively made in Germany.
-Thanks to the production at our locations in Cologne and Neuss, you benefit from the best quality "made in Germany".
+Thanks to the production at our location in Neuss, you benefit from the best quality "made in Germany".
 PHYNIX - your expert for surfaces.

 Precise results thanks to various coating thickness measurement techniques